 The Code allows:

-The Procurement and Contract Administration Division assist in the disposition of the City’s surplus property.
+The Procurement and Contract Administration Division assists in the disposition of the City’s surplus property.
 The City has partnered with the services of BIDERA electronic Auctions Site.
-BIDERA provides web-based venue which increase public access to surplus items, while maximizing the City’s return on personal property the City has declared surplus.
+BIDERA provides a web-based venue that increases public access to surplus items while maximizing the City’s return on personal property the City has declared surplus.

-To view surplus items currently being auctioned by the City, and other local municipalities, or municipalities throughout the country, please click on the Bidera link: http://www.bidera.com
+View Bidera surplus items that are currently being auctioned by the City and other local municipalities or municipalities throughout the country.